WillianPaiva/1flow/README.md

 You'll find a more user-oriented original pitch at http://1flow.io/ and some random technical bits on [my blog][blog].

+1flow development is [funded via Gittip][gittip].

 # Current status

 The current implementation is fully usable, for what's done.

 **It's in production on http://1flow.io/ and the early adopters use it since April 2013.**

 1flow takes benefit of continuous integration: new features and bug fixes are pushed very regularly.